 - Isolation and analysis of circulating tumor cells from prostate cancer patients to identify mechanisms of drug sensitivity and resistance;

 - Development of the first transgenic mouse model of kidney cancer;

 - Investigation of genetic mechanisms by which bladder cancers become resistant to chemotherapy;

 - Use of Precision Medicine to identify new therapies for a specific patient (tailoring therapy to an individual patient).

 Cannonball Kids’ cancer (CKc) Foundation was established as a non-profit in January 2015 by Michael and Melissa Wiggins, the parents of Cannon Wiggins.
 When Cannon was 20 months old, he was diagnosed with Stage IV high-risk neuroblastoma.
-During the treatment of Cannon, Michael and Melissa learned so little time, effort and funding is devoted to finding cures for children’s cancer compared to adult cancers, and as a result, children are unnecessarily and unjustly lost.
+During Cannon’s treatment, Michael and Melissa learned little time, effort and funding is devoted to finding treatments for children’s cancer compared to adult cancers, and as a result, children are unnecessarily and unjustly lost.
 The mission of CKc is to fund innovative, accessible research for children fighting cancer to provide better treatments and quality of life, and to educate for change.

 Continued support from Hackers for Hope has enabled CKc to award more than $1.9 million in four years, funding 19 grants, and creating 385 options for treatment.
 These options were offered to children who, but for CKc-funded clinical trials would have been sent to hospice.
 CKc-funded research grants impact the lives of children in 26 states, Washington D.C., Scotland, and Switzerland.
 CKc has also launched two education campaigns: No More Options about the lack of treatment options for childhood cancers and This Is Treatment about the side-effects of the most common therapies used to treat childhood cancer.